cathywu/TimeTracker/README.md

 TimeTracker
 =================
 A simple script to keep track of computer usage.
 It logs locally the active window title for every second of computer use.
+It sleeps when the computer is idle and multiple computers (synced via Dropbox) is supported.

 SUPPORTED PLATFORMS
 -----------------